 If grantees have questions about the VOCA award reporting requirements, please contact your OVC Victim Justice Program Specialist.
 If subgrantees have questions about reporting requirements, please contact your VOCA State Administrator.

-If you have any questions about the performance measures or OVC PMT, please e-mail the OVC PMT Help Desk (ovcpmt@usdoj.gov) or call toll-free: 1-844-884-2503, Monday-Friday, 8:30 a.m.-5:30 p.m.
-EST.
+If you have any questions about the Performance Measurement Tool (PMT) or performance measures, please contact the OVC PMT Help Desk by e-mail: OVCPMT@csrincorporated.com or toll-free at 1-844-884-2503.

 I. POPULATION DEMOGRAPHICS